box/box-java-sdk-samples/box-webhook-aws-sample/README.md

 ## Using Box Webhooks and Amazon Web Services to receive File Preview Notifications via Email Example

+### THIS SAMPLE SHOULD NOT BE USED AS A MODEL FOR PRODUCTION CODE.

+This is a Sample Java Servlet to demonstrate how to create and use App Users through the Box Java SDK, and how

+deploy the App on AWS and use the new Webhooks V2 API to send messages to an Amazon Lamba Service.

+We have not included any security features in the application and strictly recommend NOT to use any part of the application for production usage.
+Do not store any sensitive data in the application.

+We recommend creating a test developer enterprise, a test application within the enterprise, and integrating the sample Box Application's API key with this Sample Application.
+Once the testing is done, we recommend stopping the server, deleting the app from the Box developer console, ending all Box sessions tied to the sample application, and deleting the App Users created in the test enterprise from the admin console.

+The public and private key pairs used along with this sample application should not be reused with applications handling production data and should be discarded once testing completes

+Usage of this sample application with production enterprises or production data is highly undesirable.

+Box is not responsible for any security incidents that may arise due to the unsafe usage of this sample application.

 ### Prerequisites

 You will need to have Amazon Web Services account created to use this example.